 - You can forget about permission marketing.
 You let people join your mailing list on your internet page so let them resign just as easily.
 This is a very important practice for maintaining database hygiene.
 Email marketing systems let you add a resignation link to every email you send.
 If you use a regular email account to send you messages, you don’t have such an option.
 Letting people who are no longer interested in your messages leave your mailing list is an important part of database hygiene and avoiding antagonizing your customers.

 - You can forget about making a professional impression.
 Thanks to tools that let you optimize and test your messages, you can always be sure your newsletter displays properly on every device and stays clear of anti-spam measures, helping you to build a trusted brand.

-You can start your own professional email marketing experience with FreshMail but staying in touch with up to 2000 subscribers for free.
-You’ve got nothing to lose and lots to gain so open a free account here.
-Use our free online resources to answer any questions you have and make your efforts even more effective.
+You can start your own professional email marketing experience with FreshMail.
+You’ve got nothing to lose and lots to gain so open a 14 days trial account here.
+Use our online resources to answer any questions you have and make your efforts even more effective.

 If you’re not using the potential of email marketing yet, it’s time to get started.
 You can analyze it, test it and perfect it until you build an automated machine that will effectively draw and engage new customers for your business.

 In the next part of this series on how to growth hack your business with email marketing, we will take a closer look at how to sustain the social engagement of your brand, deliver valuable content and adapt your offer to the needs of your customers.